MachinePerceptionLab/CQ-NIR/README.md

 ## Installation

-We provide CQ-NIR on 2 baselines, UNISURF and NeuS.
+We provide CQ-NIR on two baselines, UNISURF and NeuS.

 #### UNISURF
 Make sure that you have all dependencies in place.